MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/index.md

 You'll perform four tasks:

-- Task 1: Streamline Data Analysis & Insights with Microsoft 365 Business Chat
+- Task 1: Streamline Data Analysis & Insights with Microsoft 365 Copilot Chat
 - Task 2: Draft a document using Microsoft 365 Copilot in Word
 - Task 3: Gathering Insights and Drafting a Follow-up Email
 - Optional Task: Collaborate using Pages